NCCE/curriculum.teachcomputing.org/README.md

 - [Homebrew](https://brew.sh/)
 - Docker (incl.
 Docker Compose, which already part of Docker for Mac and Docker Toolbox)
+- Node & NPM

 ### Setup

 Builds the docker image, sets up environment variables, and adds nicer a local hostname:
 ```
-npm setup
+yarn run setup
 ```

-Optionally set a default password for postgres by adding `DEV_PASS=changeme` to your `.env` file.
+Optionally set a password for postgres by updating the value for `DEV_PASS` in your `.env` file.

 ### Starting and stopping the stack